vic1309/lerofly/_posts/2019-06-04-welcome-mathocean.markdown

 First of all, I *really* would like to thank Ben Centra for this wonderful project developed by him.
 You can learn more about Centrarium [here](https://github.com/bencentra/centrarium).

 No less important, I would like to thank Prof. Hans Petter Langtangen.
 His legacy and passion for Science has undoubtedly motivated me to create this blog.
-You can find some of his books [here](http://hplgit.github.io/).
-Moreover, I'm thankful to Prof. Svein Linge and Prof. Leif Rune Hellevik for their huge effort on producing high quality and available material to students.
+You can find some of his [books](http://hplgit.github.io/) and projects that he worked activelly ([DocOnce](https://github.com/hplgit/doconce) and [FEniCS Project](https://fenicsproject.org/tutorial/)) on his GitHub [page](https://github.com/hplgit).
+Moreover, I'm thankful to Prof. Svein Linge and Prof. Leif Rune Hellevik for their huge effort on producing available high quality material to students.

 [jekyll]:      http://jekyllrb.com
 [jekyll-gh]:   https://github.com/jekyll/jekyll